Save Me (South Korean TV series): Main

 A new girl whose family moved from Seoul to Daegu after her father's business went bankrupt.
-Her twin brother Sang-jin committed suicide, and the incident causes her mother to go crazy.
+Her twin brother Sang-jin committed suicide, and the incident caused her mother to go crazy.
 Her father started to get deeply involved in a cult as he was obscured by the vision of getting his family on the Boat of Salvation to reunite with his deceased son.
 She desperately tried to escape the hell for three years, until she met again with Han Sang-hwan and his gang, silently pleading for him to save her.